cauli/letter-soup/README.md

 # letter-soup

-letter soup is a (WIP) taxonomy of translation formats
+letter soup is a (WIP) taxonomy of translation file formats, and syntaxes.